|

 Pyrenean

-and cheerful white-eyed purple flowers, very desirable!
-Flowers 1st year of
+of small and cheerful white-eyed purpley-blue flowers, very desirable!
+As with

 hp |